 A NYC White Collar Criminal Defense Attorney So Respected Even Federal Prosecutors Hire Him

 Think about it.
-If even current DOJ-Prosecutors and active FBI Special Agents hire NYC federal criminal defense attorney Dr. Nick Oberheiden to defend against federal criminal charges and internal OIG investigations, then Nick’s reputation within the Justice Department and his demonstrated skillset ought to be good.
+If even current DOJ-Prosecutors and active FBI Special Agents hire NYC federal criminal defense attorney Dr. Nick Oberheiden to defend against federal criminal charges and internal OIG investigations in New York, then Nick’s reputation within the Justice Department and his demonstrated skillset ought to be good.

 Oberheiden P.C.
 Office

 30 Wall Street, 8th Floor New York, NY 10005 718-521-2659

 Meet NYC federal defense attorney Dr. Nick Oberheiden.
 Unlike most lawyers you may find advertising for drunk driving and shoplifting defense next to their federal criminal “expertise,” Nick has dedicated his entire career to exclusively defending people accused of white-collar offenses.
 In hundreds of federal cases spanning more than 35 states, Nick has built an exceptional track record of avoiding criminal charges in approximately 94% of all government investigations and in 100% of all grand jury cases.
 Recent examples include:

 - Defense of New York Surgeon (Federal Grand Jury): No Charges.

 - Defense of New York Physician (DEA Investigation): No Charges.

 - Defense of New York Physician (Kickbacks): No Charges.

 - Defense of New York Business Owner (DEA/FBI Search Warrant): No Charges.

 - Defense of Business Executive (False Claims Act Case): Dismissed.